toebeann/BepInEx.Subnautica/README.md

 # Tobey's BepInEx Pack for Subnautica

-This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Subnautica, preconfigured and ready to use on Windows, macOS and Linux!
+This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Subnautica, preconfigured and ready to use on Windows, macOS and Linux (including SteamOS)!

 BepInEx is a general purpose framework for Unity modding.
 BepInEx includes tools and libraries to